jk32768/courtz-website/help/03-session-profiles.md

 ## Session Settings

-Each Session Profile defines the default settings for a session.
+Each Session Profile stores the default settings used whenever a new session is started.

 These include:

-- game mode
-- singles or doubles
-- number of courts
+- **Number of courts** – the number of courts available for play.
-- game duration
-- mixed games preferences
+- **Format** – whether games are generated as Singles or Doubles.
+- **Team Skills** – determines how CourtZ balances player abilities when generating games.
+- **Balanced** attempts to make both teams equally matched by keeping the total Skill Levels of each team as close as possible.
+- **Competitive** attempts to group players of similar Skill Levels together, creating games where all players are of a comparable standard.- **Mixed Games** – whether CourtZ should prefer mixed-gender games when suitable players are available.
+- **Game Duration** – the target length of each game before the next round is generated.

-These settings are used automatically when the session starts.
+These settings are used automatically whenever the Session Profile is started.

-If required, they can be temporarily overridden during a session using **Options**.
-Temporary changes do not modify the Session Profile.
+If required, they can be temporarily changed during a session using **Options**.
+Temporary changes affect only the current session and do not modify the Session Profile.

 ---

 ## Managing Players

-Session Profiles refer to players in the master player list.
+Session Profiles contain references to players in the master player list.

 You can:

 - add players to the Session Profile
 - remove players from the Session Profile

-- change the order of players if required
+Player details such as names and Skill Levels are managed on the **Players** page.

-Editing a player's details is done on the **Players** page, not in the Session Profile.
+Any changes made to a player's details are automatically reflected in every Session Profile that includes that player.

 ---